StickStudios/BlobbiRun/README.md

 # BlobbiRun
-Closed Alpha for Blobbi Run
+Closed Alpha for Blobbi Run, add reviews and sugesstions in the Reviews and Sugesstions folder.